alex-s168/turbo-blif/README.md

 [libblifparse]: https://github.com/verilog-to-routing/libblifparse
 [spydrnet]: https://github.com/byuccl/spydrnet

-- the latest BLIF specification (dated July 28, 1992)
+## Tested with BLIF generators
-- all yosys BLIF extensions
+- yosys `write_blif`, including all supported extensions: `write_blif -iname -iattr -param -cname -blackbox -attr -conn`
-  (supports reading of BLIF files generated with `write_blif -iname -iattr -param -cname -blackbox -attr -conn`)
+- abc write blif

-- KISS state machines (which yosys doesn't even support)
+## Goals
-- clock and delay constraints (yosys just ignores those)
+- parse every BLIF file in existence

-If you found a program that generates non-standard BLIF attributes or keywords, please open a GitHub issue.
+If you found a program that generates or consists of non-standard BLIF attributes or keywords, please open a GitHub issue.
 We want to support all non-standard extensions.